-I’ll be the first one to say that I missed participating in my family’s traditional Sunday morning bagel gathering with my in-laws when I began eating low-carb/keto.
+I’ll be the first one to say that I missed participating in my family’s traditional Sunday morning family bagel gathering when I began eating low-carb/keto.
 So I developed a keto bagels recipe that is a wonderfully delicious substitute with just 3 grams of carbohydrate per bagel.
 You really can maintain your keto lifestyle and enjoy your bagels, too!

-I experimented with the basic fathead pizza dough recipe in order to recreate this recipe because I have always found that low-carb dough to be the closest in taste and texture to traditionally made dough.
-I think the best bagels are dense and dough-like, so I knew that a variation of fathead dough would do it, so I experimented.
-I also always try to reduce my reliance on almond flour because the carbs in almond flour quickly add up.
-The solution was to reduce the almond flour and combine it with pork rind breadcrumbs and grated parmesan cheese which adds a savory flavor and depth while imparting a chewy texture to the baked dough.
+I experimented with the basic fathead pizza dough recipe in order to recreate this recipe because I have always found that low-carb dough to be the closest in taste and texture to the traditionally made dough.
+I think the best bagels are dense and dough-like, so I knew that a variation of fathead dough would do it.
+I experimented and tried a bunch of variations on the fathead dough theme.
+I always try to reduce my reliance on almond flour because the carbs in almond flour quickly add up.
+The solution was to reduce the almond flour by replacing with pork rind breadcrumbs and grated parmesan cheese which adds a savory flavor and depth while imparting a chewy texture to the baked dough.

-It’s important to mention here that if you are trying to lose weight, you should stay away from consuming keto baked goods made with almond or coconut flour because even these low carb ‘flours’ can raise blood sugar which will obstruct weight loss.
-My advice is always to test your blood sugar to see if consuming almond or nut flours spike your blood sugar.
+It’s important to mention here that if you are trying to lose weight, you should stay away from consuming keto baked goods made with almond or coconut flour because even these low carb ‘flours’ can raise blood sugar a litte bit which will obstruct weight loss.
+My advice is always to test your blood sugar to see if consuming almond or nut flours spike your blood sugar so you know your unique response to these ingredients.
 If so, my advice is to enjoy these treats only while your goal is to maintain your weight.

 - You can hand-knead the dough if you don’t have a food processor, just be sure to work the dough together enough that all the ingredients are well-combined.
 If the dough cools too much, you can reheat it in the microwave for 20-30 seconds.